RaymondLoranger/github_issues/README.md

 Now you can run the application like so on Windows:

-  - escript gi --help (now in colors)
+  - escript gi --help
-  - escript gi elixir-lang elixir 9 --last --table-style=dark
+  - escript gi elixir-lang elixir 9 -blt dark

 On macOS, you would run the application as follows: